-Researchers in agro-environment needs a great variety of landscapes to test the agro-ecological models of their scientific hypotheses.
-As the representation of real landcapes necessitates lots of on-land measures, good big representations are difficult to acquire.
-Working with landscape simulations is then an alternative to get a sufficient variety of experimental landscapes.
-We propose to extract spatial patterns from a well described geographic area and to use these patterns to generate realistic landscapes.
-We have begun the exploration of graph mining techniques to discover the relevant spatial patterns present in a graph expressing the spatial relationships between the agricultural plots as well as the roads, the rivers, the buildings, etc., of a specific geographic area.
+Researchers in agro-environment need a great variety of landscapes to test the agro-ecological models of their scientific hypotheses.
+Real landscapes are difficult to acquire and do not enable the agronomist to test all their hypothesis.
+Working with simulated landscapes is then an alternative to get a sufficient variety of experimental data.
+Our objective is to develop an original scheme to generate realistic landscapes.
+This approach is based on a spatial representation of landscapes by a graph expressing the spatial relationships between the agricultural parcels (as well as the roads, the rivers, the buildings, etc.), of a specific geographic area.
+We extract spatial patterns from a real geographic area and we use these patterns to generate new realistic landscapes.
+Using patterns preserves the interface properties between parcels.